Each degree of responsibility/authority on the forum is associated with a color which highlights the user's nickname.

 - Moderators: are special contributors on whom the utmost confidence has been placed.
 They have fully learned the spirit of the project and pursue it with dedication.
 They can update the list of filmographies and edit the posts of the others.

 - Collaborators: they are passionate about the project who offer their support.
 They fully learned how to use and write on the platform.
 Their posts are not moderated before publishing.
 If their qualities decay, they will be moved to the lower rank category.
 If the defaults are resolving, they can return to be a productive Collaborator.

-- Registered users: utill they proves that have learned the guidelines to how to post in the topics of the actors, and have the full knowledge of the forum rules, their posts in every forum (except the Category Work Organization) are moderated and cannot move up next rank.
+- Registered users: Until they prove that they have learned the guidelines on how to post in the topics of the actors, and have the full knowledge of the forum rules, their posts in every forum (except the Category Work Organization) are moderated and cannot move up next rank.